d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 ### Initializing Model Parameters

 The next step is to initialize the model parameters.
-We draw the weights from a Gaussian with standard deviation to be $0.01$ and set the bias to $0$.
+We draw the weights from a Gaussian distribution with standard deviation to be 0.01 and set the bias to 0.
 The hyperparameter `num_hiddens` defines the number of hidden units.
-We instantiate all weights and biases relating to the update gate, the reset gate, and the candidate hidden state itself.
-Subsequently, we attach gradients to all the parameters.
+We instantiate all weights and biases relating to the update gate, the reset gate, the candidate hidden state, and the output layer.

 ```{.python .input}
 def get_params(vocab_size, num_hiddens, device):